 How Extreme Heat Affects Your Engine

-Signature Series’ high-performance additives and quality base oils offer improved resistance to heat, maximizing the performance and life of your engine and keeping it clean.
+In extreme heat generated by today’s turbocharged engines, Signature Series’ high-performance additives and quality base oils offer improved resistance to heat, maximizing the performance and life of your engine.

 Dvs.
 AMSOIL OE Motor Oil, DDBased on independent testing of AMSOIL Signature Series 5W-30 in the ASTM D6593 engine test for oil screen plugging as required by the API SN specification.
 CBased on independent testing of AMSOIL Signature Series 5W-30 in the GM turbo coking test. *All trademarked names and images are the property of their respective owners and may be registered marks in some countries.
 No affiliation or endorsement claim, express or implied, is made by their use.